pivotal-cf/docs-pcf-gsg/pcf-docs.html.md

 ---
-title: Pivotal Cloud Foundry Documentation
+title: Pivotal Cloud Foundry&reg; Documentation
 ---

 <ol class="class-list">
     <li>
         <a class="title" href="./index.html">Getting Started</a>
-        <div class="docs-module-description">A quick guide to installing and getting started with <a href="https://network.pivotal.io/products/pivotal-cf">Pivotal Cloud Foundry</a> (PCF).
+        <div class="docs-module-description">A quick guide to installing and getting started with <a href="https://network.pivotal.io/products/pivotal-cf">Pivotal Cloud Foundry&reg;</a> (PCF).
 If you are new to PCF, start here.</div>
     </li>
     <li>
         <a class="title" href="../customizing/index.html">Using Ops Manager</a>
-        <div class="docs-module-description">A guide to using the Pivotal Cloud Foundry Operations Manager interface to manage your PCF PaaS.</div>
+        <div class="docs-module-description">A guide to using the Pivotal Cloud Foundry&reg; Operations Manager interface to manage your PCF PaaS.</div>
     </li>
     <li>
         <a class="title" href="../concepts/index.html">Elastic Runtime Concepts</a>
-        <div class="docs-module-description">An explanation of the components in Pivotal Cloud Foundry Elastic Runtime and how they work.</div>
+        <div class="docs-module-description">An explanation of the components in Pivotal Cloud Foundry&reg; Elastic Runtime and how they work.</div>
     </li>
     <li>
         <a class="title" href="../opsguide/index.html">Operating Elastic Runtime</a>